BLESSING OF THE NEW MONTH – BIRKAT HA’CHODESH

 a life in which there is no humiliation – Ein Busha u’Chlimah

 a life of wealth and honor – Osher ve’Kavod

 a life in which we will have love of Torah and awe and reverence of God –

 a life in which Adonai, the Lord, fulfills our heartfelt requests for good.

 The Hebrew month of Sivan is an auspicious month that marks significant celebrations!
-Including, this year – 2018, the establishing of the USA embassy in Jerusalem, together with those of a number of other countries, recognising the fact that Jerusalem – the City of the Great King, is the rightful, and eternal, capital of Israel.
+Including the establishing of the USA embassy in Jerusalem in 2018, together with those of a number of other countries, recognizing the fact that Jerusalem – the City of the Great King, is the rightful, and eternal, capital of Israel.

-Another highlight of the month is the conclusion of the counting of the forty-nine days of the Omer and the celebration of the fiftieth Jubilee day of Shavuot, or Pentecost on May 20th.
+Another highlight of the month is the conclusion of the counting of the forty-nine days of the Omer and the celebration of the fiftieth Jubilee day of Shavuot, or Pentecost.
 Traditionally, the same date, 6th Sivan, is the birthday of King David and also the date upon which he died.

 This month of harvest is singularly associated with the book of Ruth, King David’s great-grandmother, and sets the background for her story.
 The time is the ingathering of the wheat harvest, the setting is Bethlehem in Judea, and the events will culminate in a wedding and new life.
 Ruth had left her people and country of Moab both to support her mother-in-law Naomi and to cleave to her, and to her people, her land and her God – the God of Israel.
 Among the descendants of Ruth and Boaz would be born, in the little town of Bethlehem, the shepherd and future king of Israel, David, and also the Messiah, Yeshua, who, in the fullness of time, will be crowned King of God’s Kingdom in all the earth.